whitneyburton/portfolios/20151002-ryan-asensio-m2.markdown

 ##### My Contribution

   My contribution to this project was mainly as a guide for the team.
 We paired through the entire project, and my pair and I implemented the logic behind the url-specific data.
-This consited mainly of SQLite querires using the Sequql gem.
+This consited mainly of SQLite querires using the Sequel gem.

 ##### Takeaway